somonesummers/demoMITgcm/README_Paul.txt

 python ../giflookMap.py -z -100 -s
 python ../giflookXSlice.py -x 9000

 	This will run plotting, saving figures to the figs/ folder.
 The first plots the side 	view of the fjord averaged across flow.
 The second plots a map view at depth of -100 meters, with a shadow for ice bergs (-s for shadow).
 The third plots an across fjord slide at 9000 meters away from the glacier.
+You can add "-q" to only save pngs of the final timestep or "-qq" to only save pngs and view the images in the matplotlib native figure viewer.